 Factorization Based Sparse Solvers and Preconditioners for Exascale

-This project is led by Xiaoye “Sherry” Li, leader of CRD’s Scalable Solvers Group.
+This project is led by Xiaoye “Sherry” Li, leader of the Scalable Solvers Group at Berkeley Lab.
 When researchers try to solve science and engineering problems, they often create systems of linear equations that need to be solved.
 As science and engineering goals become more ambitious, the number of equations keeps growing, requiring large parallel computers for their solution.
 Software libraries known as solvers provide mathematical tools that can be applied to problems in areas such as fusion energy, accelerator physics, and analysis of X-ray scattering data.